 1. BSISUERM Adjustable Dog Puzzle Treat Ball

-- Adjustable treat release: Customizable for various food sizes and feeding speeds
+- Adjustable treat dispensing: Lets you control food release for different kibble sizes and feeding speeds

-- Barbell shape with bright color: Attracts attention and encourages chasing
+- Barbell-shaped design: Attracts attention and encourages active play

 2. BSISUERM Dog Treat Dispensing Puzzle Toy